-Once you learn the basics of healthy soil, you'll be able to refresh your old potting soil and save a lot of money by doing so.
+Once you learn the basics of healthy soil, you'll be able to recharge last year's potting soil and save a lot of money by doing so.

 Potting soil is technically not soil at all.
 It is a sterile mix of filler ingredients and organic matter.
 Some manufacturers may add some starter fertilizer.

 Most bagged potting soil mixes contain a lot of cheap pine bark.
 You may notice that the soil level in the pots has dropped over the season due to the pine bark breaking down.

 If you noticed the water was pouring straight through the old soil in the pots, the soil has become water repellent.
 It has lost the ability to absorb and hold the water that the plants will need for good, healthy growth.